 3. Confirm that other Chrome extensions aren’t interfering

 - Open Chrome, and in the top right, select More.

 - Uncheck the Enabled box to temporarily disable your other Chrome extensions.

 - Do not click the trash button to remove them.

 - You are now presented with a confirmation box.
 Confirm your action.

 Note: Re-enabling extensions in Chrome is as easy as returning to the Extensions screen and ticking the box next to Enable.

 - Go to chrome://extensions in your Chrome address bar.

-- You may also use the menu button at the top right corner of Chrome to access More tools > Extensions.
+- Use the menu button in the top right corner of Chrome to access More tools.